-We welcome you to the [Municipality Name ("City")] Facebook page!
+Welcome to the [Municipality Name ("City")] Facebook page!

 The purpose of this site is to share information related to City governance and City events and to receive your comments, questions and concerns about those topics.
 Because we hope to maintain a constructive dialogue on this page, we encourage the public to post comments with the following in mind: